dharshin/API-Security-Checklist/README.md

 # API-Security-Checklist
-A secuity checklist for anyone who's developing and deploying APIs
+This is a simplified secuity checklist for anyone who's developing and deploying APIs

+---
+## Input Validation

+## Authentication

+## Authorisation

+## Security Configuration

+## Testing